 American mezzo-soprano Laura C. Atkinson is an active performer in both the United States and in Germany.
 She has debuted with various orchestras in both countries, including the Nashville Symphony, New Haven Symphony, the Louisville Orchestra, the Oregon Bach Festival Orchestra, the Carmel Bach Festival Orchestra, the American Baroque Orchestra , the Gewandhaus Orchestra, and the Braunschweig Staatsorchester.

-Highlights of this season include a Konzerthaus Berlin debut singing Dvorak’s Requiem, a debut with the the Portland Oratorio Chorale of Maine singing Messiah, and a debut with the Steglitz Early Music Festival (Berlin) singing Handel duets, as well as a return to the Bach Choir of Bethlehem for a performance of Bach’s Cantata 97.
+Recent highlights include a Konzerthaus Berlin debut singing Dvorak’s Requiem, a debut with the the Portland Oratorio Chorale of Maine singing Messiah, and a debut with the Steglitz Early Music Festival (Berlin) singing Handel duets, as well as a return to the Bach Choir of Bethlehem for a performance of Bach’s Cantata 97.
 Additional highlights include role debuts as Mary in Der Fliegende Holländer, and as Bradamante in Alcina.

 Following the completion of her degrees, she was a recipient of a prestigious Fulbright Grant, which allowed her to study for a year at the Mendelssohn Conservatory of Music in Leipzig, Germany.
 The subsequent year she was a winner of an Ad Infinitum stipend and a DAAD scholarship, which supported a year of continued studies in Leipzig.
 Since arriving in Germany, Ms. Atkinson made her European opera debut at Oper Leipzig, where she appeared as Franzl/Heuschreck in Das schlaue Fuchslein; she has performed additional roles at Staatstheater Braunschweig and Rheinsberg Kammeroper.
 Throughout Europe she has sung various concerts and recitals; highlights include Bach’s St. John Passion at the Bachakademie in Stuttgart, Mahler’s Das Lied von der Erde in Leipzig, Schoenberg’s Book of Hanging Gardens at the Schumann Haus in Leipzig and Jenkins’ The Armed Man in Hamburg.